-Most people think about camping in the milder seasons, but what about camping in winter?
-There’s a wonderful beauty found in winter camping, especially in freshly fallen snow where you can combine cross country skiing or snowshoeing.
+Most people think about camping in summer, but what about camping in winter?
+There’s a wonderful beauty found in winter camping, especially in freshly fallen snow where you can combine cross-country skiing or snowshoeing.

-If you’re winter camping, you need to know how to stay warm and cozy while sleeping.
+If you’re winter camping, you need to know how to stay warm in a tent while sleeping.
 Don’t put yourself at risk of hypothermia or frostbite by being ill-prepared.
 These tips, tricks, and gear will keep you warm in your tent all night long.

 Some of these winter camping tips will be better for you and your personal situation.
 I’m not partial to hot rocks.
 They could burn my little girl.
 When she’s older that will change.